Manage outcomes

 Learn how to define the business goals that you want to track and predict.
 To simplify the process of creating an outcome, duplicate an existing outcome.

-• Specify as least one condition.
+• Specify at least one condition.

-• Outcome Scoring is disabled by default
+• Outcome Scoring is unavailable by default.

 • To create an outcome after you reach the outcome limit, delete an existing outcome.